CDCgov/abc-calibration-tools/README.md

 This repo provides flexible tools to calibrate models using approximate Bayesian computation (ABC) methods, including variant methods such as ABC-SMC.
 ABC methods are typically computationally intensive, but have the advantage of not requiring an explicit likelihood function.

+## Examples

+Examples located in the `abctools/examples` directory provide simple implementations of ABC and data manipulation, along with usage of wrapper functions.
+Tests of these examples can be found in the `abctools/tests` directory.

 ## Project Admin

 Chris Valleau, MPH, pwl3@cdc.gov, CDC/IOD/ORR/CFA